 - Set the dehydrator to 135℉.
 Spread the sliced oranges on the drying racks.
 The oranges may be touching, but should not be overlapping.

-- Dry for 3-6 hours, checking the dryness occassionally after about 2 hours.
+- Dry for 4-8 hours, flipping and checking the dryness occasionally after about 2 hours.
 Drying time will depend on the thickness of your slices.
 Continue drying until the slices are completely dried and crisp to the touch.
 Let cool, then store in an airtight container.